AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 When import/exporting we need to separately control exporting the Proxy_type:

+- The original plan was to control import/export shadowing the field selector function.

+> >
+> > (As an afterthought: this would treat the function differently to usual functions.
+> >
+> > >
+> > > On the other hand, no more special than exporting the function along with the H98 record label.)

 - If not exported, update syntax cannot be desugarred to use it, so this hides the representation.

 > >